THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 There are many passages that portray the manifestation of the sons of God, the coming of God’s army to establish the reign of Christ on the earth:

-They come from a far country, from the end of heaven, even the Lord, and the weapons of his indignation, to destroy the whole land.
+They come from a far country, from the end of heaven—The LORD and His weapons of indignation, to destroy the whole land.
 (Isaiah 13:5)

-When I heard, my belly trembled; my lips quivered at the voice: rottenness entered my bones, and I trembled in myself, that I might rest in the day of trouble: when he cometh up unto the people, he will invade them with his troops.
+When I heard, my body trembled; my lips quivered at the voice; rottenness entered my bones; and I trembled in myself, that I might rest in the day of trouble.
+When he comes up to the people, he will invade them with his troops.
 (Habakkuk 3:16)

-And ye shall tread down the wicked; for they shall be ashes under the soles of your feet in the day that I shall do this, saith the Lord of hosts.
+You shall trample the wicked, for they shall be ashes under the soles of your feet on the day that I do this,” says the LORD of hosts.
 (Malachi 4:3)

-For the earnest expectation of the creature [creation] waiteth for the manifestation of the sons of God.
+For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.
 (Romans 8:19)

-Do ye not know that the saints shall judge the world? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
+Do you not know that the saints will judge the world?
+And if the world will be judged by you, are you unworthy to judge the smallest matters?
 (I Corinthians 6:2)

-And Enoch also, the seventh from Adam, prophesied of these, saying, Behold, the Lord cometh with ten thousands of his saints, To execute judgment upon all, and to convince all that are ungodly among them of all their ungodly deeds which they have ungodly committed, and of all their hard speeches which ungodly sinners have spoken against him.
+“to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.”
 (Jude 1:14,15)

 The Day of the Lord